ECOSYSTEMS LAB

 Alicia Leacox, M.S.
 2014

-Now: Education and Outreach Coordinator, Palouse Conservation District
+Now: Education and Outreach Manager, Palouse Conservation District, Pullman, Washington

 Kereen Joseph, 2014

-Now: Geographic Information Systems (GIS) Specialist II at ALEX - Alternative Experts
+Now: Geographic Information Systems (GIS) Specialist II at ALEX - Alternative Experts, Frederick, Maryland

 Postdoctoral Fellow, 2014-16, National Socio-Environmental Synthesis Center (SESYNC), Annapolis, Maryland

-Now: Assistant Professor, 2016-current, Department of Geography, University of Alabama, Tuscaloosa, AL
+Now: Associate Professor, 2016-current, Department of Geography, University of Alabama

 http://www.matthewlafevor.com